 There are important limitations to the analyses we present.
 Although we are confident in the ability of funnel plots to detect small-study effects, we are less sure about the ability of our adjustments to provide accurate effect size estimates.
 We expect, at least, that they are reasonable estimates and may be closer to the truth than is the naïve estimate.
 Nonetheless, the statistical properties of these adjustments are not well understood, and the bias, efficiency, and robustness of these estimators are not known in any systematic or formal fashion.
-Moreover, they are each understood to perform poorly under certain conditions: PET underestimates non-null effects, PEESE overestimates null effects, and p-curve underestimates effects when there is p-hacking.
-This limitation of p-curve is particularly salient given concerns about the flexible analysis of the CRTT; it is possible that the underlying effect is substantial but our estimates are biased downwards by p-hacking in one or more studies.
+Moreover, they are each understood to perform poorly under certain conditions: PET underestimates non-null effects, PEESE overestimates null effects, and p-curve and p-uniform may under- or over-estimate effects in the context of p-hacking or heterogeneity.

+These limitations of p-curve/p-uniform are particularly salient given concerns about the flexible analysis of the Competitive Reaction Time Task (Elson et al., 2014) and the presence of heterogeneity in certain analyses.
+It is possible that the underlying effect is substantial but our estimates are biased in some direction by p-hacking in one or more studies, and it is possible that some p-curve/p-uniform estimates are too high due to heterogeneity.
 P-curve and p-uniform also discard all non-significant results, causing a considerable loss of information.

 Perhaps selection models (Vevea & Hedges, 1995) could provide a more effective and nuanced adjustment.
-We are particularly excited by the possibility of Bayesian selection methods (Guan & Vandekerckhove, 2015) that draw strength from reasonable prior information.
+We are particularly excited by the possibility of Bayesian selection methods (Guan & Vandekerckhove, 2016) that draw strength from reasonable prior information.
 The presented adjustments, in concert with our funnel plots, nevertheless have value in indicating biases and difficulties in this research literature.

 Another limitation of meta-regression is that small-study effects may be caused by phenomena besides publication bias or p-hacking.
 For example, a small survey might measure aggressive behavior thoroughly, with many questions, whereas a large survey can only afford to spare one or two questions.
 Similarly, sample sizes in experiments may be smaller, and effect sizes larger, than in cross-sectional surveys.
 The current report is able to partly address this concern by following the original authors’ decision to analyze experimental and cross-sectional research separately.
 Still, there may be genuine theoretical and methodological reasons that larger studies find smaller effects than do smaller studies.
 We must insist, however, that a combination of heterogeneity and a priori power analysis is not likely to be one of them.
-Power analyses are rare in the studies synthesized by Anderson and colleagues.
-Furthermore, the meta-analysis found no significant moderators of effect sizes in experiments.
+Anderson and colleagues’ (2010) meta-analysis found no significant moderators of effect sizes in experiments.
 Thus, researchers could not have known enough about sources of heterogeneity among these studies to power experiments accordingly.